 She is passionate about making her research relevant to the world and spends a considerable proportion of her time taking part in public engagement events and interpreting her research for a general audience.
-She is regularly asked to contribute to print and broadcast interviews and has appeared on, among others, BBC Radio 4, Sky News, BBC Breakfast and National Public Radio (USA) and in a diverse range of publications including The Times, The Telegraph, The Guardian, The Evening Standard, Marie Claire and Psychologies.
+She has written for The New York Times, Aeon and Medium, is regularly asked to contribute to print and broadcast interviews and has appeared on, among others, BBC Radio 2 and 4, Sky News, BBC Breakfast and National Public Radio (USA) and in a diverse range of publications in the UK and internationally including The Times, The Telegraph, The Guardian, The Evening Standard, Sens et Sante, Gala, SZ-Magasin, Marie Claire and Psychologies.

 Anna began her research life as a primatologist working in zoos in both the UK and Europe.
 Following her MSc in Human Evolution and Behaviour at University College, London she undertook a PhD at the University of Reading and joined Professor Robin Dunbar’s research group at Oxford in 2008 where she remains an academic visitor.
 She is fascinated by what makes humans behave the way they do and uses a full range of disciplines and techniques – from genetic analysis, behavioural science and brain scanning to experimental psychology, sociology and hormonal analysis - to find answers to questions such as:

 What motivates us to form long lasting relationships?